 Because of the many choices you’ll make while planning your home insurance policy, your costs will be unique to you and your home.
 Initial quotes for a $300,000 home in Phoenix, with a $250,000 dwelling coverage, $187,500 in personal property coverage, and $100,000 in personal liability ranged from $101 to $134 a month.

-The average premium paid in Arizona in 2017 was $825 annually, or $69 a month.
-Of course, factors such as the cost and value of the house, its location, the distance of your home from a fire station and the type of dog you own can impact your costs.
+The average premium paid in Arizona in 2017 was $825 annually, or roughly $69 a month.
+Factors such as the cost and value of the house, its location, the distance of your home from a fire station and the type of dog you own can impact your costs.

 Arizona is at low risk from earthquakes except for the southwestern corner and north edge of the state.
 It does not get the hurricanes and storms that plague the seacoast states like Louisiana, which ranked first in the nation for premium costs.